Al-Baha: Wildlife

 Visitors from inside the kingdom and nearby countries are particularly attracted to the area by its more than 53 forests, which include the Raghdan forest, which covers an area of 600,000 m2 just 5 km from the city.
-Iit has been provided with children's playgrounds and other amenities.
+It has been provided with children's playgrounds and other amenities.
 The Amdan forest is 55 km to the north of Al Baha.
 It abounds in olive trees, Ara'r shrubs and other natural vegetation.
 The Wadi Feig forest is 8 km from Al Baha.
 It is encircled by a green valley littered with apricot, pomegranate and grape orchards.
 The forest of Wadi Al Ageeg is 40 km from Al Baha and abounds in various fruit trees and tall lotus trees.
 Al Baha airport is in Ageeg city.
 Al Kharrara waterfall is 30 kilometers to the south of Al Baha.
 Its scenic view attracts a large numbers of visitors.

 Shada Mountain (جَبَل شَدَا) is the highest summit in Makhwah.
 It features rare rocky formations that attract amateur climbers of various levels.
 The Arabian leopard is known to exist in the Asir Mountains between Al-Bahah and Abha.
 It is also present in the Hijaz Mountains to the north.